Microsoft/azure-docs.pt-pt/articles/synapse-analytics/security/how-to-set-up-access-control.md

 2. Criar UTILIZADOR

     ```sql
-    use yourdb -- Use your DB name
+    use yourdb -- Use your database name
     go
     CREATE USER alias FROM LOGIN [alias@domain.com];
     ```